Amisha-2006/Siren-escape/README.md

 ⚡ Difficulty: As time progresses, the game gets harder with faster obstacles and more obstacles to avoid.

-🎨 Visual Style: Stunning underwater world 🌊 with glowing sea creatures 🐚, bioluminescent plants 🌱, and a graceful, fluid siren character.
+🎨 Visual Style: Stunning underwater world 🌊 with glowing sea creatures 🐚, and a graceful, fluid siren character.

 🎶 Sound & Music: Calming underwater ambiance 🎵 that intensifies as difficulty rises.
-Sound effects for jumping, collisions, and power-ups 💥.
+Sound effects for jumping, collisions etc.

 👤 Single Player: Designed for solo play, focusing on one player's ability to survive.